Guidelines (Draft)

 The following ideas are not ordered by the importance.
 The number is just there to make it easier to discuss a specific guideline in the comments below.
 The summarized basic idea is: "Would you find it helpful to discover the spot/photo you want to share when travelling to this region and how should that spot look like to help you find this place?"

-1. Don’t create a new spot if the exact same spot is existing already
+1. Don’t create a new spot if the exact same spot exists already

 I talked about the reason already in the intro above.
 Having duplicates is something that we will clean up in the future anyway because having 20 spots for the same perspective is just not helpful for anybody.
 The photo lists within locations and countries are already ordered in a way that a photo that was added could be in front of the initial photo, so adding a photo to a spot shouldn't have a negative impact on your photo being seen.
 Quite the opposite is the case.
 While your photo on other platforms will never be seen again after a few days when you shared it, your photo might be seen again and again when somebody else adds a photo to the existing spot.
 This is something I experience a lot with my photos and why I think that this is a huge benefit for every photographer.